Mr Muhammad Hamza Tanvir graduated from COMSATS University. He has a keen interest in international relations and regional politics.

 The increasing cooperation between Russia and Pakistan and the making of a new axis in the region marks a great shift in the political trajectory of regional and global politics.
 Chinese influence is mushrooming day by day not only in South Asia but also in Central Asia and African countries.

 The strengthening of Pakistan and Russian relations is consternating for India along with its novel strategic partner – the United States of America.
 The recent deals between the two countries can prove to be an alternate source for Pakistan to meet its energy and economic needs.

 Pakistan will now have access to Russian technology along with Chinese equipment.
 Pakistan can prove to be a new market for Russian goods which was perturbed due to the Indian tilt towards the United States.
-Although this could spark competition between Russia and China, the converging interest of countering India, the United States, and Israel could help the three states to sort their issues peacefully.
+Although this could spark competition between Russia and China, the converging interest in countering India, the United States, and Israel could help the three states to sort out their issues peacefully.

 In Afghanistan’s case, both Russia and Pakistan share the view that the United States’ presence in the region is the main source of instability but neither desire a complete withdrawal of the US forces as they know that Afghan forces are incapable of sustaining themselves with the financial support of the United States.